 Hatha is another slow yoga flow.
 In hatha, each asana (pose) is held for about three to five breaths.
 Whereas yin yoga is a restorative practice focused on connective tissue, hatha yoga is a strengthening practice focused on the muscles.
 A hatha yoga practice is perfect for when you want the grounding effects of yin yoga, but also want the more traditional yoga experience of stretching and strengthening.

 If you are used to doing yoga flows, than yoga nidra might feel more similar to a nap than yoga.
 Yoga nidra means to "sleep with awareness" and is a practice designed to help you quickly enter delta brain waves, which are typically only reached for 15% of a full 8 hour sleep cycle.
 In yoga nidra, you are not quite awake, but you are also not quite asleep.
-It is a deeply healing and restorative practice that can be tremendously helpful when feeling exhausted, beat down, or even suffering from chronic fatigue syndrome (CFS).
+It is a deeply healing and restorative practice that can be tremendously helpful when feeling exhausted, beat down, or even suffering from chronic fatigue syndrome (CFS) ~ which are all symptoms of an underactive root chakra.

 Achieving balance in the physical realm is the quickest way to guide your mental, emotional, and spiritual bodies toward balance as well.
 Since the root chakra is the foundation of the energetic body; improving your balance, aka stability, will strengthen your root chakra.
 Tree pose, eagle pose, and warrior three are all great yoga poses to help improve your balance.